top of page

 Hunting & Diet

-Diet: Tigers are obligate carnivores which means they have an all meat diet.
+Diet: Tigers are obligate carnivores which means they have an all-meat diet.
 In the wild tigers eat a range of prey animals including wild boar, deer, rodents, birds, fish and even crocodiles.
 Tigers can feast on a kill over a period of days, eating up to 18kg in a single sitting.
 However, they will then go for a few days with no food.

 Hunting: Tigers are opportunistic ambush hunters, stalking their prey carefully before killing it with a bite to the throat.
 Often they will kill the animal by breaking its back during the pounce, but their throat bite can also suffocate their prey.
 Tigers are not always successful in hunting.
 In fact tigers are usually only successful in one out of ten hunts.